 Finleyville, Pennsylvania is located 240 miles (386 km) away from the city of Baltimore and is a perfect spot for a weekend family trip.
 This town is a borough in Washington County and was named after John Finley, a pioneer settler in western Pennsylvania.
 This town has numerous attractions, like Mingo Creek County Park, South Park, Peterswood Park, the Henry Covered Bridge and Ebenezer Covered Bridge.
 The many parks in this town serve as spectacular camping spots.

-Assateague Island, located 543 miles (874 km) from Baltimore, is one of the most beautiful places for a weekend trip.
+With a distance of 543 miles (874 km), Assateague Island is one of the most beautiful places for a long weekend trip from Baltimore.
 The island features a spectacular natural shore that offers breathtaking ocean views.
 It has a beautiful shoreline that is perfect for viewing wildlife.
 You can also check out the wild horse colony that can be found roaming the sandy beaches.

 The prominent places to visit here include the Chincoteague National Wildlife Refuge, Assateague Island National Seashore, Assateague State Park, NASA Wallops Flight Facility Visitor Center and the Assateague Lighthouse.